Chocolate Caramel Tart

 Instructions

-- CARAMEL: Melt butter with the brown sugar in a small saucepan over medium heat, whisking constantly until the mixture begins to bubble.
-Continue cooking and whisking constantly for 1 minute.
+• CARAMEL: Melt butter with the brown sugar in a small saucepan over medium heat, stirring frequently with a spatula until the mixture begins to bubble.
+Continue cooking and stirring for 1 minute.
 Simultaneously nuke heavy cream for 30-60 seconds in microwave, until simmering.
-Remove caramel from the heat and whisk in the warm heavy cream and vanilla. *Careful it will bubble up.
+Remove caramel from the heat and stir in the warm heavy cream and vanilla. *Careful it will bubble up.
 Pour caramel into the prepared Oreo crust.
 Then place in freezer for about 30 minutes until chilled and set, but not frozen.

 Notes